MFHolm/socialData/index.md

 # How did Countries Respond to the Covid-19 Outbreak?

-The new corona virus first emerged in China in December 2019 and has since spread across the world [source](https://www.sst.dk/da/Viden/Smitsomme-sygdomme/Smitsomme-sygdomme-A-AA/Coronavirus/Spoergsmaal-og-svar/Questions-and-answers)(accessed May 15 2020).
+The new corona virus first emerged in the Hubei province in China in December 2019 and has since spread across the world [source](https://www.sst.dk/da/Viden/Smitsomme-sygdomme/Smitsomme-sygdomme-A-AA/Coronavirus/Spoergsmaal-og-svar/Questions-and-answers)(accessed May 15 2020).
 Since then more than 300,000 people have died with Covid-19 worldwide.
 The image below shows the death count over time

 ![total dead](https://github.com/MFHolm/socialData/blob/gh-pages/fig/total_dead.png?raw=true)